Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 The Result

 Six weeks later, my snake plant was stable.
 Eight weeks in, I spotted a new leaf emerging from the center.
-I ended up losing 4-5 severely damaged leaves, but the plant survived.
+I ended up losing 4–5 severely damaged leaves, but the plant survived.
+It’s now been over a year since the rescue, and the plant has put out several new leaves and looks healthier than ever.

 Snake plant before and after recovery from root rot showing healthy new growth